grosser/rubinjam/Readme.md

 ```

 # TODO
- - change tests to only verify that creation works on 2.0+ and that execution works on ree/1.9.3/2+
  - ignore json gem if it has no version requirement since 1.9+ includes json
  - ruby version requirements
- - non utf-8 encoding support
  - native extensions

 Author